jayflo/vim-skip/README.markdown

 ``gs`` moves your cursor to the center of the line.

 This plugin provides 3 other ways to skip around the current line, but this is the default.
-Of course, You do not need to start from the beginning/end of the line; the binary skipping happens relative to the cursor.
+Of course, you do not need to start from the beginning/end of the line; the logarithmic skipping happens relative to the cursor.
 You can also:

 1. move by thirds, fourths or any other fraction (default is halves, as above)
 2. choose to ignore indenting and trailing white space